What should you actually eat?

 I like the way Grandma ate.
 Her food came from a garden, an animal or the sea.
 She ate small, nutrient-dense meals a few times a day.
 This is especially true if Grandma was alive during The Great Depression.
 After World War II we saw food start to change.
 Food started to become a product.
 Convenience was needed for working women.
 Food additives and preservatives were congratulated as being “smart.”

 Today, we can see how this shift has created a ripple effect of disease.
-Obesity, Diabetes, and Heart Disease are all growing at alarming rates.
+Obesity, Diabetes, weight gain, and Heart Disease are all growing at alarming rates.
 The average American is much larger than we were 50 years ago.
 The good news is this: Americans are getting fed up with feeling bad and are smartening up.
 They are looking for wild-caught fish, organic produce and free-range proteins.
 The first place to start is with our food.

 Eat Your Vegetables